Norecipes - Elevating Everyday Meals

 Easy and delicious, this pan-roasted cod with a white wine and cherry tomato pan-sauce is the perfect weeknight meal.

 This brown fond is like a concentrated fish bouillon, and forms the base for our pan-sauce.
 I used a splash of white wine to wash the fond into the sauce, and fortified its umami with the juices from the sweet cherry tomatoes.
-A few basil leaves and a splash of lemon juice finish the sauce off, and just like that, you have an easy fish entre that wouldn't look out of place in a fine dining restaurant.
+A few basil leaves and a splash of lemon juice finish the sauce off, and just like that, you have an easy fish entree that wouldn't look out of place in a fine dining restaurant.

 Perhaps the best part of this dish is that the leftovers make for a fantastic pasta.
-Just break up the fillets into bite-size pieces, boil your favorite pasta in well salted water, and toss the drained pasta with the cod, and tomato basil sauce.
+Just break up the fillets into bite-size pieces, boil your favorite pasta in well salted water, and toss the drained pasta with the cod and the tomato basil sauce.
 A sprinkle of lemon zest and parsley on top transforms a delicious dinner into a luscious lunch!

-Cherry tomatoes not only adds visual appeal to this dish, they're relatively sweet all year round, which means you can make this quick fix any time of the year!
+Cherry tomatoes not only add visual appeal to this dish, they're relatively sweet all year round, which means you can make this quick fix any time of the year!
 If you can't get your hands on fresh cod, other white-meat fish such as bass or halibut will work, or you could even make this with chicken, pork or tofu.

 📖 Recipe